British Columbia has become a haven for cannabis distributors, and one of its rising stars is PotCargo.

 Like many online dispensaries, the PotCargo store sports a minimalist design and limited content, opting instead for a more substantial presence on social media.
 Its Twitter account is phenomenally active, for example, posting updates frequently regarding product lines, PotCargo coupon code announcements, and promotions.

 The team also occasionally pops into discussion forums, with Pot Cargo Reddit posts becoming a hotbed of talk regarding weed varieties and information about relevant events within the community.

 The first noticeable aspect of the PotCargo.com website is that the design steers away from the stereotypical green and leaf motifs.
 Instead, it has opted for a clean, industrial aesthetic with white, black, and yellow.

-We were greeted with a $20 discount offer to sign up, a standard option, but the registration process wasn’t much of a chore as we provided basic information and a shipping address.
+We were greeted with a $20 discount offer to sign up, a standard option, but the registration process wasn’t much of a chore as we provided essential information and a shipping address.

 We browsed the store for a bit and decided to go with one gram of Julius Caesar and another gram of Gorilla Breath.
-We paid via e-Transfer, and once checkout was confirmed, it took another 24 hours before our payment was verified.
+We paid via e-Transfer, and once we confirmed checkout, it took another 24 hours before our payment was verified.

 After six days, the order arrived at our doorstep here in Toronto.

 The weed was in a simple Zip-Loc bag, packed into a white XpressPost envelope.
 We preferred to have the product sealed in two Zip-Loc bags (as other online dispensaries do)—the single Zip-loc wasn’t secure enough and didn’t seal in the smell of the buds effectively.